Like this short story? Here’s a link to my book of short stories

 “She lives with a guy.
 His car is what Andy saw.
 She’s got nothing and will always have nothing.”

-“I know more about that life than anyone should know.
+“I know the life.
 It almost killed me.
-Now, I work in a bar with people and have friends and it’s a better life than what I used to have.
-What your Louise is having right now.
-Well, I’ve told you, not that it will do any good, but my mind is clear.
+Now, I work in a bar and have friends and it’s a better life than what I had.
+What your girlfriend is living now.
+Well, I told you, not that it will do any good, but my conscience is clear.”

-“You’re a good man, but you best be careful because she’ll take you for everything you got.”
-Then, spinning on her heel, she was gone, leaving me with my mouth open.
+Pausing, she started to turn away, then said, “You’re a good man, Red, but you best be careful she’ll take you for everything you’ve got.”
+Then, spinning on her heel, was gone, leaving me with my mouth open.

-I was upset for the rest of the day and was thinking only about Louse and what Ella had told me.
-So upset that I was not thinking about Jen and Maria.
-Certainly not thinking about them in relation to my problem motivating my clients to lose weight.
+I was upset for the rest of the day thinking what Ella said.
+I wasn’t thinking about Jen and Maria or about how to motivate my clients to lose weight.

 Then, at three in the morning, I awoke from a dead sleep, shouting, “That’s it!
 That’s it!”
 My motivation problem was solved.
-Or would be.
 I had to talk to Jen.

 At 6:00 a.m., I was waiting when Jen opened the coffee shop.
 “Can we talk?”